 My story is a lovely presentation made for 7 year olds (and heart-warming for any age) of how Anne Moxom experienced growing up autistic.
 Anne has generously allowed Caroline to share this – please thank her (email address at end of presentation) if you find it useful; it will mean a lot to her.

 Autscape organises an annual 3 day conference/retreat run by and for autistic adults.
-Please note that for 2020, the conference is online only.
+The two most recent conferences, in 2020 and 2021, were run online.

 ARGH (Autism Rights Group Highland) is an inspiring advocacy group run by and for autistic adults in the Scottish highlands.

-National Autistic Society (NAS) website has wealth of information and great resources but there is so much that it can be hard to navigate to find what you want.
-They operate a free helpline from 10 – 3 on Mondays to Fridays on 0808 800 4104 but it can be hard to get through as it is so busy.
-NAS can also be contacted for enquiries online.
+National Autistic Society (NAS) website has a wealth of information and great resources but there is so much that it can be hard to navigate to find what you want.
+Their helpline closed recently, but you can search for information on their Contact Us page.

 NAS posters about autism for staff in GP’s surgeries, useful basic information to offer any health provider.